Where to See Penguins in the Wild in New Zealand

 There were two small groups out searching for penguins when we went, and the two tour guides would communicate on their walkie talkies to let each other know where the best places to spot the penguins were.

 We walked in the tunnels under the tarps to get to the viewing spots and see if we could see penguins.
-We were able to spot 3 out in the wild.
+We were able to spot 3 penguins out in the wild.

-The Royal Albatross Center
+The Royal Albatross Centre

-On our way to Penguin Place we had stopped at the Royal Albatross Center, which is situated on a stunning cliff edge.
+On our way to Penguin Place we had stopped at the Royal Albatross Centre, which is situated on a stunning cliff edge.
 There is a lot of information about the local wildlife there, and a viewpoint for seeing the albatross fly out over the ocean.

 It was extremely foggy when we were there, so we couldn’t see out very far.
 I had my camera ready to catch the bird if I saw one, but I just couldn’t be fast enough with all that fog.
 After we’d been there a while and were about ready to give up, suddenly, out of the fog this giant bird appeared!
 I snapped a picture, but it’s pretty blurry, and doesn’t do the epic moment justice.